openhwgroup/cv32e40s/docs/user_manual/source/instruction_set_extensions.rst

 CORE-V Instruction Set Extensions
 =================================

-|corev| does not support any custom ISA Extensions internal to the core.
-Custom instructions can be added external to the core via the eXtension interface described in :ref:`x_ext`.
+|corev| does support custom security configuration related CSRs as described in :ref:`cs-registers`.
+No custom instructions are present.